erictung1999/cf-logs-downloader/README.md

 ## Configuration file format
 This tool supports specifying the settings via YAML configuration file.
 Refer to the list below for the supported settings:
 1. `type` (string, optional) - Specify the log type.
 Valid values: http | access | audit
+2. `hide_user_logs` (boolean, optional) - Enable this option if you prefer not to include user activity logs (user login histories, API-related events, etc.) inside the audit logs.
+Only use this parameter with "audit" log type.
-2. `cf_account_id` (string, optional) - Specify the Cloudflare Account ID (when you specify "access" or "audit" log type).
+3. `cf_account_id` (string, optional) - Specify the Cloudflare Account ID (when you specify "access" or "audit" log type).
-3. `cf_zone_id` (string, optional) - Specify the Cloudflare Zone ID (when you specify "http" log type).
+4. `cf_zone_id` (string, optional) - Specify the Cloudflare Zone ID (when you specify "http" log type).
-4. `cf_token` (string, optional) - Specify the Cloudflare API Token.
+5. `cf_token` (string, optional) - Specify the Cloudflare API Token.
-5. `rate` (float, optional) - Specify log sampling rate from 0.01 to 1.
+6. `rate` (float, optional) - Specify log sampling rate from 0.01 to 1.
 Default is 1.
 Only applicable for "http" log type.
-6. `interval` (int, optional) - Specify the interval between each logpull in seconds.
+7. `interval` (int, optional) - Specify the interval between each logpull in seconds.
 Default is 60 seconds.
-7. `nice` (int, optional) - Specify the niceness of the logpull process from -20 (highest priority) to 19 (lowest priority).
+8. `nice` (int, optional) - Specify the niceness of the logpull process from -20 (highest priority) to 19 (lowest priority).
 Default is -10.
-8. `debug` (boolean, optional) -  Enable debugging functionality.
+9. `debug` (boolean, optional) -  Enable debugging functionality.
 Acceptable values: `true` or `false`.
-9. `log_dest` (list, optional) - Specify this to further configure the settings for the destination of the logs.
+10. `log_dest` (list, optional) - Specify this to further configure the settings for the destination of the logs.
 This includes multiple options as shown below:
 	*  `name` (string, required) - Give a unique name of the log destination configuration.
 Useful to identify in activity log.
 	* `path` (string, required) - Specify the path to store logs.
 By default, it will save to /var/log/cf_logs/
 	* `prefix` (string, required) - Specify the prefix name of the logfile being stored on local storage.
 By default, the file name will begins with cf_logs.